Genetic engineering is the process in which the new DNA manually added to an organism. Important enzymes involved in genetic engineering are:-

 - Type II makes cuts only within the restriction sites producing 2 single strands break, one in each strand

 - The complementary sequences are called Palindrome sequences or palindromes.
-When reading from 5’→3′ both strands have same sequences i.e., GAATTC/CTTAAG.
+When reading from 5’→3′ both strands have the same sequences i.e., GAATTC/CTTAAG.

 - Some important restriction endonucleases are Bam HI (Bacillus amyloliquesfaciens H).
 Eco RI (Escherchia coli RY13), Hpa I (Haemophilus parainfluenzae) etc.